 Accommodating tourists requires huge investments in infrastructure.
 This is not simply limited to hotels and resorts, but also public facilities and institutions as well.
-To accommodate cruise mega ships for example; Jamaica invests in expanded port facilities, while seeking to attract more visitors.
-Still, improvements in airports and roads often lag behind, to the frustration of hotel and resort operators, because arrival by ship is usually the most economical, and passengers spend money throughout the communities, not just at one resort.
+To accommodate cruise mega ships for example; Jamaica invests in expanded port facilities while seeking to attract more visitors.
+Improvements in airports and roads often lag behind, to the frustration of hotel and resort operators, because arrival by ship is usually the most economical, and passengers spend money throughout the communities, not just at one resort.

 A notable change in Jamaica’s export economy since Independence has been the development of non-traditional exports.
-These include flowers and ornamental plants, specialised tropical fruits, art and crafts.
-New growth industries include garment manufacturing, particularly as a result of the Caribbean Basin Initiative, data processing, music and entertainment.
+These include flowers and ornamental plants, specialized tropical fruits, art, and crafts.
+New growth industries include garment manufacturing, particularly as a result of the Caribbean Basin Initiative, data processing, music, and entertainment.

 Jamaica is also poised to benefit from the Health Tourism Industry, a growing market in the country.
 The sector has been quoted as a US $35 B/yr industry.
 Such capacity makes health tourism appear to be a viable income-generating option, which, if pursued, could bring vast sums into the country’s coffers.